 After living room is transformed into a performance space

 Still Point Theatre Collective is pleased to announce the production of a new original touring play based on the resilient community of St. Gabriel the Archangel Church in New Orleans.
 On August 29, 2005 Hurricane Katrina flooded 80% of the city of New Orleans, devastating St. Gabriel's entire parish plant and the homes of all of the parishioners.
-Because St. Gabriel experienced between $2-$3 million dollars of flood damage, it was scheduled to be closed along with 27 other parishes.
+St. Gabriel was scheduled to be closed along with 27 other parishes.
 The church was allowed to remain open only by agreeing to forego any insurance money.
-Father Doug Doussan, his pastoral team, and the entire congregation set about the seemingly impossible task of trying to restore both the neighborhood and the parish.
-Their success is a stirring testament to the power of a strong faith community.
+Father Doug Doussan, Sister Kathleen Pittman, and the entire congregation set about the seemingly impossible task of trying to restore both the neighborhood and the parish.

-Based on extensive interviews with members of the St. Gabriel community, this two person play tells the modern resurrection story of a parish that experienced heartache and healing together.
-Woven with music that celebrates the rich tapestry of cultures that is New Orleans, this new Still Point production is intended to inspire audiences, and to spark meaningful dialogue around how to bring the lessons of St. Gabriel's into our own faith communities.
+Based on extensive interviews with members of the St. Gabriel community, this four person play tells the modern resurrection story of a parish that experienced heartache and healing together.
+From a young woman who was a teenager at the time of Katrina, to a college administrator who serves on the Church's finance committee, to a seasoned church elder, to Fr.
+Doug and Sr. Kathleen - the voices of St. Gabriel weave together to create the tapestry of this story.
+Accented with original music and liturgical scenes that celebrate the unifying power of shared worship, this new Still Point production is intended to inspire audiences, and to spark meaningful dialogue around how to bring the lessons of St. Gabriel's into our own faith communities.